lkodinsson/MARS/Basic/PHB.md

 | 9 | 44 | r18 | Expert |
 | 10 | 54 | r20 | Master |

-<sup>1</sup>Becoming trained in any advanced skill costs 4 experience points rather than the usual 2.
+<sup>1</sup>Becoming trained in any advanced skill costs 4 experience points, while basic skills cost 2.

 Talents can also be acquired at varying costs depending on the specific talent.
 These will provide more breadth of ability to your character rather than raw numerical improvement.
 You can even acquire talents that other archetypes start with.